CISecurity/CCPD-Docs/docs/source/SecureSuite License.md

 7. Open the folder where the extracted files were stored, and copy the file `license.xml` to the host of CIS-CAT Pro Dashboard
 	- During the installation process, you'll be prompted to select the license file

 Your CIS SecureSuite license only changes if the terms of your Membership have recently changed.
 There is no need to input a new license on each install unless you are certain your terms have changed.
-The license currently only enables the remote assessment features, which are now embedded.
+The license enables the remote assessment features, default functionality as of Dashboard v3.0.0.
 Our SLTT Members should only need to input the license once on initial installation.